miloswrath/logismos-bh/README.md

 ## Tasks
-- change breathhold_fsl design file, change the preprocessing steps to account for source of skull stripped t1w's
-- change breathhold_fsl design file, change the preprocessing steps to account for source of skull stripped t1w's
-- uncheck melodic for space and time
+-[] change breathhold_fsl design file, change the preprocessing steps to account for source of skull stripped t1w's -[] change breathhold_fsl design file, change the preprocessing steps to account for source of skull stripped t1w's -[] uncheck melodic for space and time
-- change the output to a deriv dir and not the design
-- add all the wild cards in
+-[] change the output to a deriv dir and not the design -[] add all the wild cards in
-- check to see if t1w _brain exists in fmriprep folder
+-[x] check to see if t1w _brain exists in fmriprep folder
-    - if not, use the script mwv sent to run BET on the t1w images
+    -[x] if not, use the script mwv sent to run BET on the t1w images